pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

 ### 2.5 Commands Design

 Component implementors are free to define whatever commands are needed for their project.
-Some example of commands to consider would include power on, power off.
+Some example of commands to consider would include enable and disable of the sensor.

 In this example, no commands were defined.

 ## Implementation and Testing

-Projects will need to implement the port handlers and implementation for their communication component on their own.
+Projects will need to implement the port handlers and implementation for their Gnc components on their own.
 Specific implementations will diverge based on hardware and design choices.

-In order to help in this process, the example component implementation is available for [reference](https://github.com/fprime-community/fprime-system-reference/blob/pelmini-branch/SystemReference/Gnc/Imu/Imu.cpp).
+In order to help in this process, the example component implementation is available for [reference](https://github.com/fprime-community/fprime-system-reference/blob/devel/SystemReference/Gnc/Imu/Imu.cpp).

 ## Topology Integration